Workers and Independent Operators

 • Terms of the relationship are governed by a collective agreement.

-• Canada Revenue Agency either makes no ruling on the person's status, or rules that the person is a worker under the Canada Pension Plan (CPP) and the Employment Insurance Act (EIA).
-(A ruling is made after the relevant parties complete the form "Request for a ruling as to the status of a worker under the CPP or EIA".)
+• Canada Revenue Agency (CRA) either makes no ruling on the person's status, or rules that the person is a worker under the Canada Pension Plan (CPP) and the Employment Insurance Act (EIA).
+A ruling is made after the relevant parties complete the appropriate form.

 • Collects and pays GST and other applicable taxes on payer's behalf.

-• Payer deducts EI, CPP, insurance, income tax, etc. from pay.
+• Payer deducts Employment Insurance (EI), CPP, insurance, income tax, etc. from pay.

 • Terms of the relationship not governed by a collective agreement.

-• Canada Revenue Agency has made an official ruling that the person is not a worker under the CPP and the EIA.
+• CRA has made an official ruling that the person is not a worker under the CPP and EIA.

 • Collects and pays GST and other applicable taxes on own behalf.